kushal-goenka/fin566_market_mircrostructures_trading_strategy/FINAL_REPORT.md

 ---
 **NOTE**
 For all sections and plots below, SPY2COMP means our strategy generates signals from SPY and trade on components.
 Similarly, SPY2SPY means generate signals from SPY and trade on SPY; COMP2SPY means to generate signals from components and trade on SPY in the sequel.

+All plots without an x axis label refer to timeseries, and hence refer to trades over the span of all trading days in the month of October 2019.
 ___

 Few other analyses that were carried out are as follows.